Principal Search for EGHS

 “This has been an invaluable experience for me”.-Michelle P.

-If you are a student and would like to work with a tutor, please see Carla Mascarenas in the media center.
+If you are a student and would like to work with a tutor, please see Pablo Joucovsky (Dean of Culture) in room 315

 The Female Empowerment Group gathers every Wednesday at lunch to discuss topics that are important to women, healthy relationships, being a woman in the workforce, being a woman of color in the workforce, personal identity and personal empowerment!